Murder of Rita Curran

+In 2014, the Burlington police department sent for DNA analysis all the evidence collected in the crime scene, including a cigarette butt.
+While the tests did compile a DNA profile of the person who had smoked the cigarette, it did not match any DNA in databases compiled by law enforcement agencies across the country, possibly because the person did not have a felony conviction.
+In 2019, a new team of detectives sent the cigarette butt for DNA analysis using "genetic genealogy," the process that combines genealogical DNA tests with traditional genealogical methods to infer genetic relationships between individuals.
+The cigarette DNA had strong connections to relatives of William DeRoos, one of Curran's neighbors.
+DeRoos lived in an apartment two floors above Curran's at the time of the murder.
+The DNA left on Curran's ripped housecoat also matched the DNA on the cigarette butt.
+DeRoos was identified as the killer, but he had already died at the time of the identification.
+DeRoos died in 1983 due to a drug overdose while staying at a San Francisco hotel.

 Murder

-In the summer of 1971, 24-year old Rita Curran had just moved out of her parents' home for the first time to live in a Burlington, Vermont apartment, on Brooks Avenue, with three other roommates, whom she didn't know well.
+In the summer of 1971, 24-year old Rita Curran had just moved out of her parents' home for the first time to live in a Burlington, Vermont apartment, on Brookes Avenue, with three other roommates, whom she did not know well.
 Curran was a second-grade school teacher.
-She'd started graduate courses at the University of Vermont, while also working during the summer months as a maid at a local motel.
+She had started graduate courses at the University of Vermont, while also working during the summer months as a maid at a local motel.

-In the early morning hours of 20 July 1971, a roommate arrived in the apartment and found Curran's dead body.
+In the early morning hours of July 20, 1971, a roommate arrived in the apartment and found Curran's dead body.
 Burlington policemen arrived and determined that the victim had been beaten, sexually assaulted, and asphyxiated.
-They also found evidence that Curran had resisted fiercely her attacker, putting up a "vicious struggle."
+They also found evidence that Curran had fiercely resisted her attacker, putting up a "vicious struggle."

+Former Senator Patrick Leahy, who was State's Attorney of Chittenden County at the time of the murder, said he had seen many gruesome crimes during his time as prosecutor, but Rita Curran's family stayed in his thoughts for years after their daughter's murder.

 Investigation

 Police officers collected evidence from the crime scene that included a single cigarette butt found near her arm.
 They interviewed the apartment's neighbors and investigated "hundreds of tips."
 Among the people questioned were a couple that lived in an apartment two floors above Curran's at the time of the murder.
 The husband, William DeRoos, who had a criminal record, stated that he was in the apartment with his wife all night and they had not heard or seen anything, a statement confirmed by his wife, Michelle DeRoos.
 Eventually, the police were unable to identify a suspect.